BIAPT/Example-Analysis/README.md

 In order to complete this tutorial, follow these steps:

-1. Clone the repo to your computer: git clone https://github.com/BIAPT/Example-Analysis.git
+1. cd to the path of your choice on your terminal and clone the repo to your computer: git clone https://github.com/BIAPT/Example-Analysis.git

 2. You will need Python and Jupyter Notebook.